 Step 3: Blend the soup

-Finally, serve with crackers or tomato soup!
+Finally, serve with crackers, croutons or grilled cheese!

 How long will this soup keep in the fridge?
 Can I freeze this red pepper soup?